tbsflk/LangDetect/README.md

     This is a sentence in english
      1. en (16264)
      2. es (17927)
-     3. fr (18010)```
+     3. fr (18010)

+    Query: (or type 'exit')

-and shows the three best guesses, with the corresponding out-of-place-measure given in parenthesis.
+and shows the three best guesses, with the corresponding out-of-place-measures given in parenthesis.

 The program can be terminated by typing *exit* as a query.